ivandavid858/iddb-tsystems-tarea02-29092023/README.md

 # Tarea02

-Este proyecto contiene los Test1, Test2 y Test3
+This project contains Test1, Test2 and Test3.

+It also contains the results on the captures added